-Football — also known as soccer — is called The beautiful game for good reason: it unites people and provides entertainment through high-pace dribbling, fancy footwork impeccable athleticism and, at times, spectacular passes and goals.
+Football — also known as soccer — is called The beautiful game for good reason: it unites people and provides entertainment through high-pace dribbling, fancy footwork, impeccable athleticism and, at times, spectacular passes and goals.
 However, the game also includes an ugly side — from reckless or violent tackles, to tactical fouls that deny obvious goalscoring opportunities, to blatant unsportsmanlike conduct.
 Such conduct may include classless dissent or verbal abuse toward match officials, fights and, most unfortunately, discriminatory language.

 Such incidents result in either a warning from match officials, a yellow card or — most severely — a red card.
 The latter may entail a video review by the main referee — courtesy of video assistant referee — prior to the fateful decision.
 For newcomers to the game, a yellow card serves as a warning and a red card is an immediate expulsion from the match, resulting in a one-match suspension at the very least; the length of these suspensions vary based on the severity of the incident that led to the red card.
 A player who accumulates two yellow cards in a single match is also expelled and generally serves a one-match suspension.
 In such cases, the suspension is usually limited to one match because the second yellow is typically the result of a less severe offence than a one stemming from a direct red card.